0100101001010000/PyTechnicalIndicators/README.md

 - _macd:_ list of macds can be either from a normal macd or a personalised one.
 The length of the list needs to be greater than 1 and can be as large as you like.
+- _period:_ int, the number of prices that you would like taken into account to calculate the median.
 - _ma_model:_ _optional_ The moving average model of your choice (defaults to EMA):
   - for moving average either of the following: 'ma', 'moving average', 'moving_average'
   - for smoothed moving average either of the following: 'sma', 'smoothed moving average', 'smoothed_moving_average'